objcat/objcat.github.io/docs/7-software/fork/fork.md

 # 🍎 简介

+a fast and friendly git client for Mac and Windows

 Fork is getting better and better day after day and we are happy to share our results with you.

 https://git-fork.com/